UMC 75x11/6x18 / N38 - cylindrical magnetic holder

 - for force applied at a right angle (in the magnet axis)

-- Substrate thickness – for full efficiency, the steel must be sufficiently thick.
-Paper-thin metal limits the lifting capacity (the magnet "punches through" it).
+- Substrate thickness – to utilize 100% power, the steel must be adequately massive.
+Paper-thin metal restricts the lifting capacity (the magnet "punches through" it).

 - Metal type – different alloys reacts the same.
-High carbon content worsen the interaction with the magnet.
+High carbon content weaken the attraction effect.

-- Surface structure – the smoother and more polished the surface, the better the adhesion and higher the lifting capacity.
+- Surface structure – the smoother and more polished the surface, the larger the contact zone and higher the lifting capacity.
 Unevenness acts like micro-gaps.

 Warnings